|Notice: Until November 30th FamilyTreeDNA is having a sale on many of its DNA tests. Also on sale are upgrades to the BigY level of testing.|

 How You Can Help

+If you have any questions, please get in touch with us.
 The project's volunteer coordinators can be reached by email as follows:

 David A. Pike Department of Mathematics and Statistics Memorial University of Newfoundland St. John's, Newfoundland Canada.
 A1C 5S7while Stuart can be reached at:

 Stu Pike 411 Walnut St #6835 Green Cove Springs, Florida 32043-3443 USA

 We are members of the